adibarra/enchant-tweaker/README.md

 ### Sturdy Anvils
 Normally an anvil has a 12% (0.12) chance to take damage when used.
 Enabling this tweak will let you customize the damage chance.

+### Anvil Repair
+Allows repairing damaged anvils by sneak+right-clicking with iron ingots or iron blocks.
+Each repair reverses one degradation step (damaged → chipped → pristine).
+Iron ingot cost (default 9) and iron block cost (default 1) are configurable independently.
+Set a cost to 0 to disable that repair type.

 </details>